 Simple English definitions for legal terms

-Read a random definition: trashing
+Read a random definition: prime cost

 The elective share is a law in the United States that helps protect a surviving spouse from being completely left out of their deceased spouse's will.
 It ensures that the surviving spouse receives a certain portion of the deceased spouse's estate, usually one-third, regardless of what the will says.
 This law exists in states where spouses can own separate property, which means they don't automatically share everything they own.